Chapter #15

 Marsh Frequency chart

 If you look at the “Number of Sideband Harmonics” it takes to hit the correct Rife Ray #4 “Higher Harmonic Frequencies” you will understand that this instrument could never work on the sideband spacing method using these low audio frequencies.
-None of the “Number of Sideband Harmonics” are less than 59 sideband steps and the highest is 750.
+None of the “Number of Sideband Harmonics” is less than 59 sideband steps and the highest is 75.
 The chance of this working would be almost zero.
 The best method to use with John Marsh’s instrument is the audio frequency square wave harmonic method.
-This is the primary method he used with his instrument.
+This is the method he used with his instrument.

 Marsh Sideband frequencies